-If you’re looking for a wrist band to help motivated you get more exercise, track your calories, or even keep a log of your sleep patterns, then you’ll probably be surprised by the amount of choice out there.
-We’ve collected seven of our favorite fitness tracking wearables, to help make the buying process a little easier.
+If you’re looking for a wearable to motivate you to be more active, track your calories, or even log your sleep patterns, then you’ll be surprised by the amount of choice available.
+We’ve collected eight of the best fitness trackers and sports watches to help make the buying process a little easier.

 Samsung Gear Fit 2